 You’ve probably heard of intermittent fasting and the numerous benefits it has for weight loss and health.

-We’ve put together a 16/8 fasting schedule meal plan to get started with intermittent fasting.
+We’ve put together a 16/8 fasting schedule meal plan combined with the ketogenic diet to get started with intermittent fasting.

 Learn how to lose weight without counting calories with fewer limitations than a conventional diet!